Kinrara BK 5 LRT station

-Kinrara BK5 LRT station is a Light Rapid Transit station in Bandar Kinrara, Puchong, Petaling District, Selangor, Malaysia.
-It was the southern terminus for passenger services on the LRT Extension Project Phase 1.
+The Kinrara BK 5 LRT station is a light rapid transit (LRT) station in Bandar Kinrara, Puchong, Selangor.
+It was the southern terminus for passenger services on the LRT Sri Petaling Line Extension Project (LEP) Phase 1.

-It is operated under Sri Petaling Line network as found in the station signage.
-Like most other LRT stations operating in Klang Valley, this station is elevated.
+It is served by the LRT Sri Petaling Line.
+Like most other LRT stations operating in the Klang Valley, this station is elevated.